palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

         03 42 0004a1f631d7e1b62618d5733b2fbcfa7b2717a669228a95ed0a5c6f891cc2b2d96d07cb9c5cadf846022d4a4a1725d24102f6112ab9f378f943b71ef18c2aa63b00
 ```

-Another common standard is [PKCS#8](https://en.wikipedia.org/wiki/PKCS_8) (PKCS is a set of numbered standards, so #8 doesn't mean version 8, it's a completely different standard to i.e. PKCS#12, took me a while to realize), but I will scope that out to keep these blog posts less huge.
+Another common standard is [PKCS#8](https://en.wikipedia.org/wiki/PKCS_8).
+PKCS is a set of numbered standards, so #8 doesn't mean version 8, it's a completely different standard to i.e. PKCS#12, took me a while to realize.
+I will scope that out to keep these blog posts less huge.

 ### SPKI

-[Decoding the PEM](https://lapo.it/asn1js/#MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEofYx1-G2JhjVczsvvPp7JxemaSKKle0KXG-JHMKy2W0Hy5xcrfhGAi1KShcl0kEC9hEqufN4-UO3HvGMKqY7AA) of the corresponding public key, we'll get something looking completely different, because it is encoded in SPKI;
+[Decoding the PEM](https://lapo.it/asn1js/#MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEofYx1-G2JhjVczsvvPp7JxemaSKKle0KXG-JHMKy2W0Hy5xcrfhGAi1KShcl0kEC9hEqufN4-UO3HvGMKqY7AA) of the corresponding public key, we'll get something looking completely different, because it is encoded in SPKI.

 ```pem
 -----BEGIN PUBLIC KEY-----